 Schedule:

 Gather children around in a circle near the samples of food.
 Explain that you will be talking about green beans.
-Point to the word green beans.
+Point to the word ‘green beans.’
 Read it aloud and ask the children if they know what it is.
-Build on their responses and explain it’s a vegetable grown in Spring and Summer is full of vitamins and minerals for good eyes, strong bones, and high energy.
+Build on their responses and explain it’s a vegetable grown in Spring and Summer that is full of vitamins and minerals for good eyes, strong bones, and high energy.

 Point to a picture of the green bean plant and show where green beans come from.
 Then hold up an actual green bean, the raw form.
 Have the children sample the green beans.
-Once they finish sampling, ask them to raise their hands if they loved it, liked it or disliked it.
+Once they finish sampling, ask them to raise their hands if they loved it, liked it, or disliked it.

-Explain to the children that it is important to eat foods from different food groups, including a variety of vegetables, so that we have energy and nutrition to play, grow, learn and think.
+Explain to the children that it is important to eat foods from different food groups, including a variety of vegetables, so that we have energy and nutrition to play, grow, learn, and think.

 Then demonstrate that foods can alter in flavor when added with other foods.
 Have the children sample the Asian-Style 3 Bean Salad.
 Once they finish sampling, ask them to raise their hands if they loved it, liked it or disliked it.
 Also, ask: